-FIGURE 78 Inventory - Switches Dashboard (upper portion)
+FIGURE 80 Inventory - Switches Report (Upper Portion Only)

-The Wired Report consists of the following components:
+The Inventory - Switches Report consists of the following components:

+- Overview tile

-- Switch Count Trend tile
+- Switch Count Trend Graph

 - Top Switch Software Versions tile

 - Top Switch Models tile

+- Port Status Trend tile

-All counts shown in bar charts, pie charts and tables are exact counts.
-The counts in trend charts are approximate.
+All counts in the line graphs, donut charts, and tables of the Inventory - Switches Report are exact counts.
+The counts in trend graphs are approximate.

-The Inventory - Switches Report overview section provides a general overview of the switches in the network.

-This overview section displays the following, based on your selection of filters:
+The Overview tile of the Inventory - Switches Report provides the following information, based on your selection of filters: